The perfect Gingerbread House icing recipe to keep those gingerbread or graham cracker houses together all season long!

 Now grab your graham crackers or gingerbread pieces and start gluing your houses together.
 Once they are secure, you can use this same icing recipe to attach all your favorite candies, crackers, and cereal to decorate your Christmas gingerbread house.

 You can also use this gingerbread icing recipe to decorate a face on a gingerbread man cookie or snowflake cookie.

-Keep in mind: this gingerbread house frosting is very thick and intended to use as a “glue”.
-So don’t use it to spread all over the house or cookies.
+Keep in mind: this gingerbread house frosting is very thick and intended to use as a "glue".
+So if you're wondering how to make a gingerbread house stick, this is great!

 TIP FOR MAKING CHRISTMAS HOUSES WITH KIDS

 If you are hosting a decorating party with lots of little kids, I would suggest gluing the houses together for them before the party starts.
 Then they can decorate to their hearts content.
-You can use this thick frosting to glue them together or for a quicker option, use a glue gun.
+You can use this thick frosting for gingerbread house to glue them together or for a quicker option, use a glue gun.

 Of course, you won't want to eat the graham cracker houses with glue on them.
 But if you are solely using this as a craft as opposed to a treat, then using a hot glue gun is a really great option.